sympy/sympy/doc/src/guides/contributing/deprecations.md

 {func}`~.sympy_deprecation_warning` for more information.
 See [below](deprecation-documentation) for an example.

 Add a test for the deprecated behavior.
-You can use the {func}`sympy.testing.pytest.warns_deprecated_sympy` context manager.
+Use the {func}`sympy.testing.pytest.warns_deprecated_sympy` context manager.

 ```py